 No Discharge Zone

-As of May 2010, the entire New York State Canal System is now a “no discharge zone,” which means that boats are banned from discharging sewage into the canals.
-Boaters must instead dispose of their sewage at specially designated pump-out stations.
+The entire New York State Canal System is a “no discharge zone.”
+Boats are banned from discharging sewage into the canals and must instead dispose of sewage at specially designated pump-out stations.

 Navigational Dredging in the Hudson River/Champlain Canal